Julius Kruttschnitt II: Early life and career

 Kruttschnitt was born 7 May 1885 in New Orleans, Louisiana.
 He was the son of Julius Kruttschnitt and his wife Wilhelmina.
+He was the great nephew of US Sen Judah P Benjamin (La)and CSA Secretary of War and Treasury.
+Grandmother of Sephardic Jewish ancestry and managed Belle Chasse, Sen Benjamin's cotton plantation.
+His grandfather was a Prussian consul in New Orleans, Louisiana.
 The elder Kruttschnitt was a railway engineer who would go on to become the Chairman of the Southern Pacific railroad company, which also laid tracks for their line in Mexico.
 After an early education in Belmont, California, Julius Kruttschnitt II went to Yale University, graduating with a B.Phil. in 1906.
 After a year of postgraduate work, he took a position as a mine surveyor with the Arizona Copper Company.
 Kruttschnitt married Marie Rose Pickering in San Francisco, California in 1907.
 He would join the mining department of the American Smelting and Refining Company (ASARCO) at their Reforma lead mine in Mexico in 1909.
 He then moved to Asientos, Mexico to oversee their silver mine.
 Kruttschnitt was recalled back to Tucson, Arizona in 1912 to oversee the company's mining department and remained there until 1930.